oracle/coherence-operator/docs/quickstart.md

 $ helm status sample-coherence-operator
 ```

-A successful deployment displays an output similar to the following output:
+A successful deployment displays an output similar to the following:

 ```bash
 LAST DEPLOYED: Thu Feb  7 14:11:17 2019